sim0n-sys/angularweek2/README.md

 ### License
 Copyright SIMON MUNGAI 2021

-Permission is hereby granted, free of charge
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software")